Jennifer Wilber is a writer, teacher, and bisexual rights activist from Ohio.

-Of course Pride is for bi people!
-Though many LGBT+ people may not realize it, Pride was first invented by a bi woman named Brenda Howard.
+Of course, Pride is also for people that identify as bi!
+Though many LGBT+ people may not realize it, Pride as we know it was first invented by a bisexual woman named Brenda Howard.

-Though bi people often feel invisible or marginalized at Pride month celebrations, and within the LGBT+ community overall, the LGBT+ community owes its bi members credit for the existence of Pride celebrations as we know them today.
-Without one bi woman in particular, we wouldn’t have Pride Month or Pride parades.
-Brenda Howard, a bi, polyamorous LGBT+ activist is known as the “Mother of Pride,” and for good reason.
+Though bi people often feel invisible or marginalized at Pride month celebrations and within the LGBT+ community overall, the community owes its bi members credit for the existence of Pride celebrations as we know them today.
+In particular, without one bi woman, we wouldn’t have Pride Month or Pride parades.
+Howard, a bi, polyamorous LGBT+ activist is known as the “Mother of Pride,” and for good reason.

 Who Was Brenda Howard?

-Brenda Howard is known throughout the LGBT+ community as the “Mother of Pride.
+Brenda Howard is known throughout the LGBT+ community as the “Mother of Pride."
 Before becoming a well-known LGBT+ activist, she grew up in New York.
-Brenda Howard attended Syosset High School and earned an AAS degree in Nursing from the Borough of Manhattan Community College.
+Howard attended Syosset High School and earned an AAS degree in Nursing from the Borough of Manhattan Community College.

-In the late 1960s, Brenda Howard was very active in the movement against the Vietnam War.
+In the late 1960s, Howard was very active in the movement against the Vietnam War.
 She lived in a commune of anti-war activists and draft resisters in Brooklyn, New York in 1969.
-She also became involved in the feminist movement soon after this as well.
-As with many other women who were part of the anti-war movement in the US during this time, Brenda Howard was critical of the military’s domination by men.
+She also became involved in the feminist movement soon after as well.
+As with many other women who were part of the anti-war movement in the U.S. during this time, Howard was critical of how the military was dominated by men.

-As a bisexual woman, Brenda Howard was most well known for her work as an LGBT+ and bisexual activist.
-Because of her involvement in coordinating a rally and the Christopher Street Liberation Day March to commemorate the first anniversary of the Stonewall Riots, which then evolved into Pride Day, and then into Pride Month, Brenda Howard became known as the “Mother of Pride.”
-Brenda Howard’s legacy lives on today in the annual LGBT+ Pride celebrations that are now held all around the world during the month of June.
-Brenda Howard is also credited with popularizing the term “Pride” in connection with these celebrations.
+As a bisexual woman, Howard was most well known for her work as an LGBT+ and bisexual activist.
+Because of her involvement in coordinating a rally and the Christopher Street Liberation Day March to commemorate the first anniversary of the Stonewall Riots (which then into Pride Day and then into Pride Month), Howard became known as the “Mother of Pride.”
+Howard’s legacy lives on today in annual Pride celebrations now held around the world during the month of June.
+Howard is also credited with popularizing the term “Pride” in connection with these celebrations.

 The Christopher Street Liberation Day March

-The Christopher Street Liberation Day March was a turning point in LGBT+ history, as LGBT+ people, for the first time, demanded to be seen by the general public for who they were.
+The Christopher Street Liberation Day March was a turning point in LGBT+ history as people, for the first time, demanded to be seen by the general public for who they were.
 This iconic parade in New York influenced other cities around the world to organize similar events.